-The preparation of the financial statements to conform to IFRS, requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, contingent assets and liabilities at the reporting date and the income and expenses for the year then ended.
-Actual amounts could differ from these estimates.
+The preparation of the financial statements to conform to IFRS Standards requires management to make estimates, based on assumptions and judgements.
+Management also makes judgements, other than those involving estimations, in the process of applying the accounting policies.
+The estimates and judgements affect (1) the reported amounts of assets, liabilities, contingent assets and contingent liabilities at the reporting date and the income and expenses for the year then ended, and (2) the carrying amounts of assets and liabilities in the next financial year.